 But the power of vitamin C goes way beyond that.

-Research shows that getting good levels of vitamin C has a range of health applications, from skin care to heart health.
+Research shows that getting good levels of vitamin C has a range of health applications, from skin care to supporting cancer recovery.
 But let’s look at some of the essential ways vitamin C supports our health and where to find it.

 What is Vitamin C?

 Vitamin C, also known as L-ascorbic acid, is an essential, water-soluble vitamin.
 While many animals can produce their own vitamin C, humans do not have this capacity, so we must consume it daily because water-soluble vitamins do not get stored in our fat cells.
 Interestingly, some discoveries show that human beings did have the capacity to produce vitamin C at one point, but in our evolution, we lost this ability.